 - (1) Registration of voters.
-The cut-off date for registration to vote shall be no later than 5:99 p.m. on May 24th of the election year.
-All registrations must be in the hands of the Tribal Election Commission by said date and time. - (2) Filing of candidates.
+The cut-off date for registration to vote shall be the first working day of March of the election year. - (2) Filing of candidates.
 Candidates may file for office from the fourth Monday of March through the second Friday of April of the election year. - (3) General election.
 The general election for tribal offices shall be the third Saturday in June of the election year. - (4) Run-off election.
 The run-off election shall be the third Saturday in July of the election year. - (5) Swearing in of elected officials.
 The swearing in of the tribal elected officials, i.e., Principal Chief, Deputy Principal Chief, and Council, shall be August 14 of the election year.